mirage/ocaml-dns/README.md

 Please read [the blog article](https://hannes.nqsb.io/Posts/DNS) for a more detailed overview.

-The µDNS library itself is published under the 2 clause BSD license.
-The example MirageOS unikernels are public domain.
+The µDNS library is published under the 2 clause BSD license.

 ## Supported RFCs